AdobeDocs/commerce-php/src/pages/best-practices/tutorials/create-admin-page.md

 1. `bin/magento module:status` - This command shows a list of enabled/disabled modules.
 1. `bin/magento module:enable MyCompany_ExampleAdminNewPage` - If necessary, run this to enable the disabled module.
-1. `bin/magento setup:upgrade` - This command will properly register the module with Magento.
+1. `bin/magento setup:upgrade` - This command will properly register the module.
 1. `bin/magento setup:di:compile` - This command compiles classes used in dependency injections.
 1. `bin/magento setup:static-content:deploy` - (Production mode only) This command deploys static view files.
 If you are in developer mode, refer to [Clean static files cache](https://devdocs.magento.com/guides/v2.4/frontend-dev-guide/cache_for_frontdevs.html#clean_static_cache) to refresh the static view files.
 1. `bin/magento cache:clean` - This command cleans the cache.